 Set stability targets and understand how your team’s progressing towards achieving them in the Stability Center.
-Graphs provide trends in stability and application health over time so you can see how the stability of each application is changing.
+Graphs provide trends in user and session stability over time so you can understand how application health and user experience is changing.

 Use insights to make data-driven decisions about which applications need to be prioritized for bug fixing.
 You can also monitor how effective the team’s debugging activities are in improving application stability and customer experience.

-Use the stability score to help you decide if you need to spend time debugging or if you can move on to new features.
+Use the user or session stability scores to help you decide if you need to spend time debugging or if you can move on to developing new features.